espanso/espanso/docs/src/ch02-01-platform-tiers.md

 are fewer users compared to the tier 1.

 Tier 3 is unsupported.
-This is because we don't have hardware to compile or repoduce the bugs.
+This is because we don't have hardware to compile or reproduce the bugs.
 The shortage of people certainly doesn't help here.
 Help needed!

 ### Tier 1: core